 The lads may just leave rotten potatoes for bad kids, but their mom is not as nice.
 Grýla is a troll.
 Literally.
 Her boys may be a little naughty and leave potatoes for bad boys and girls.
 Their mother, however, takes naughty children to make a stew for her husband, Leppalúði, to eat.
 She wandered the streets asking people to give her their kids, but that didn’t always work.
 So now, she watches them all year and then snatches them up during Christmas.
 But kids who misbehave can escape this culinary fate if they promise to be good.

 Keep your eyes peeled when you’re out on our Reykjavik walking tours.
 You get a photo op with the parents as they are out on the streets looking for wicked little ones to be their fresh meat!

 What About the Christmas Cat?

 Let Your Friend in Reykjavik Show you Christmas, Iceland Style!

 Who wouldn’t want to spend the festive season in Iceland with wondrous tales like these to explore?
-Whether you join our Reykjavik folklore walking tour or any of our other tours, we’ll make sure you get a taste of Iceland’s many enchantments.
+Whether you join our Reykjavik folklore walking tour or any of our other tours, we’ll ensure you get a taste of Iceland’s many enchantments.
 And if you want an exceptional holiday experience, check out our private walking tours of Reykjavik!

 Please signup HERE for our newsletter for more fun facts and information about Iceland!